Ne0n09/cloudflared-remotefalcon/docs/post-install.md

 1. Run `./configure-rf`
 2. Enter `y` to change the variables
 3. Press `Enter` to accept current values until you get to **Update OPTIONAL variables?** where you enter `y`
-4. Press `Enter` to accept current values until you get to **Would you like to swap the Control Panel and Viewer Page Subdomain URLs?** where you enter `y`
+4. Press `Enter` to accept current values until you get to **Enable or disable SWAP_CP to swap the Control Panel and Viewer Page Subdomain URLS? (true/false)** where you enter `true`
 5. Type in your Viewer Page Subdomain, example: `mylightshow` and press `Enter`
+6. Press `Enter` to continue past the remaining questions.
-6. Enter `y` to accept the changes
+7. Enter `y` to update the .env file with the change and rebuild containers.

 !!!warning